gotthardp/python-mercuryapi/README.md

 ```

 #### reader.read()
-Performs a synchronous read, and then returns a list of tuples (*epc*, *rcount*) resulting from the search.
+Performs a synchronous read, and then returns a list of *TagReadData* objects resulting from the search.
 If no tags were found then the list will be empty.
- * *epc* corresponds to the Electronic Product Code
- * *rcount* indicates how many times was the tag read during interrogation

 For example:
 ```python